Laboring Side by Side in the Gospel: Holy Thursday and Holy Women

 The Way, no. 982

 At Easter, the courageous women who come to anoint the Lord’s body and to “contemplate the tomb” (cf. Mt 28:1), are the first to meet their risen Priest after His Resurrection.
-They brave their still fresh memories of the Lord’s Passion, the presence of guards, and the obstacle of the stone at the tomb’s door because, as St Josemaria reflects, “If there is love, one pays no heed to those obstacles: one goes ahead with daring, with conviction, with courage” (The Forge, no. 676).
+They brave their still fresh memories of the Lord’s Passion, and are intimidated neither by guards nor by the stone sealing the tomb’s entrance.
+As St Josemaría reflects, “If there is love, one pays no heed to those obstacles: one goes ahead with daring, with conviction, with courage” (The Forge, no. 676).
 Women are likewise vigilant in the midst of the disciples as together they prayerfully await the coming of the Holy Spirit at Pentecost.

-On Holy Thursday, in the Upper Room, no women were present.
-It seems that our Lord wanted the Sacred Priesthood to be born in a type of sacerdotal cloister.
-In the cenacle, the Lord desired this special intimacy with His priests so that in their public lives they would always retain the private memory of that first Eucharistic intimacy and share that same communion of love with others.
-In the back of each priest’s mind is the memory of that solemn and fraternal first Eucharist.
+Our Lord wished that the sacred priesthood be born in a kind of sacerdotal cloister, a place hidden and private.
+In the cenacle, the Lord reserved a special intimacy with His priests so that in their public lives they would always retain the private memory of that first Eucharistic intimacy and share that same communion of love with others.
+In the back of each priest’s mind, the memory of that solemn and fraternal first Eucharist should be an undying flame.

 The very act of footwashing bespeaks this selfless, even maternal love.
 Where and when did our Lord have His first human experience of footwashing?
-In the hands of His own Mother.
-He first saw her performing this humble task on Him with the devotion of a priest performing the ablutions.
-Before our Lord Himself had washed anyone’s feet, he first had had His feet washed, and His hands and head, by His blessed Mother.
+In the hands of His own mother.
+He first saw her performing this humble task on Him with the devotion of a priest performing the ablutions at Mass.
+Before our Lord Himself had washed anyone’s feet, he first had had His feet washed, and His hands and head, by His blessed mother.
 He first submitted Himself to her and saw with what attention and reverence she cared for His infant body.

-Orthodox theologian Gregory Palamas (1296-1359) says that since “the Mother of God was the first person [to see Christ] risen… [she was also] the first and only person to touch with her hands his most pure feet,” we might add, as she had done many times before.
-The accounts of the Last Supper do not mention that Jesus kissed the feet of His apostles as the priest does now during the Mandatum, but we can be sure that the Blessed Mother kissed her little Savior’s feet and hands and head.
-And He allowed her, somewhat like Saint Peter, because she had a part with Him, and He with her: they shared a common inheritance.
-Their futures were so intertwined as only the New Adam and the New Eve could be.
+The accounts of the Last Supper do not mention Jesus kissing the feet of His apostles as the priest customarily does now during the Mandatum, but we can be sure that our Lady kissed her little Savior’s feet (and hands and head).
+Although Simon Peter needed some persuading to let Jesus do this for him, our Lord freely allowed Mary to do this, because she had a part with Him, and He with her: they shared a common inheritance, with loves so intertwined as only the New Adam and the New Eve could be.

 What was essential to a woman’s love was there, because Christ was there as one who serves.
 And indeed, Saint John Paul II alludes to this fact in his 1995 Holy Thursday Letter: “Beside Christ the Servant, we cannot forget the one who is ‘the Handmaid,’ Mary… The relationship of priests to women as mothers and sisters is enriched, thanks to the Marian tradition, by … that of service in imitation of Mary the Handmaid” (no. 8).